horchi/linux-p4d/README.md

 Configure the parameters at the WEBIF
 - 'MQTT Url' : The URL of your MQTT broker
 - 'MQTT Data Topic Name' : The name of the topic which should be written.
-You can use the '&lt;<NAME>&gt;' template here, this will be replaced by the name of the sensor, therefore one topic for each sensor will be created and used (as needed by the homeassistant).
-If you (e.g.) using Openhab or FHEM omit '&lt;<NAME>&gt;' and all data is written to one topic.
+You can use the '&lt;NAME&gt;' template here, this will be replaced by the name of the sensor, therefore one topic for each sensor will be created and used (as needed by the homeassistant).
+If you (e.g.) using Openhab or FHEM omit '&lt;NAME&gt;' and all data is written to one topic.
 - 'Config Topic:' : Check box to write the sensor defaults to a config topic and register the separate config topics there (as used by the homeassistant).

 ### One Wire Sensors: